Witnesses: Racial slur preceded Snowmass Village bar punch

 “But also he’s never been in such a hostile and offensive and threatening environment,” Kalamaya said.
 “He believes he was acting in self defense.”

 Hines has been charged with misdemeanor assault, though prosecutor Sarah Oszczakiewicz said she’s requested more information about the case and Andre’s injuries.
 The severity of an assault charge generally depends on the seriousness of the assaulted person’s injuries.

 Andre, who worked at Pinon’s restaurant in Aspen, was initially taken to Aspen Valley Hospital, then later flown to St. Mary’s Hospital in Grand Junction, according to the police reports.
 A GoFundMe page set up to help pay for his medical expenses says he’s been in the hospital ever since, though a St. Mary’s employee said Thursday Andre is no longer a patient there.

 “While he is stable, he suffers from memory loss, severe disorientation and agitation,” according to the Gofundme page.
 “He sustained multiple fractures to his skull resulting in brain damage.

 “It is unclear what the prognosis is at this time, however we are all hopeful that as he heals, the effects of the injury will be reversed and his overall mental health will greatly improve.”

 Andre was supposed to be moved soon to a rehabilitation unit for therapy, the site states.

-Andre's GoFundMe page had raised $18,085 as of May 16.
+Andre’s GoFundMe page had raised $17,235 as of Thursday evening.
 Attempts to reach the person who started the GoFundMe page were not successful.

 However, Bob Morris, a friend of Andre’s, said another friend who recently visited Andre in the hospital reported that Andre recognized the man but didn’t know he was in the hospital.
 Morris, an Aspen resident, said he’s known Andre for years as a kind, mellow man.